ThomasAitken/scrapy-sessions/README.md

 Specifying a session works the same as before.

 This method will only work if `SESSIONS_PROFILES_SYNC` is enabled in the spider settings.

 ---
+## Session Refresh Logic
+The syntax for refreshing a session was included above ("Clearing and immediately renewing a session"), but since it is the most complicated part of the library it's worth describing the underlying process.
+The following is what happens when `clear` is called with a `renewal_request` argument:
+1. The specified session is cleared and the request specified is immediately downloaded, without entering the standard request queue.
+The way I have achieved this, the logs and statistics are updated as normal and everything seems to go smoothly.
+2. The first response to make it to the `process_response` function in the middlewares will then re-fill the session.
+This should be the response derived from the `renewal_request`.
+(I think this is 100% guaranteed but I am not 100% sure.)
+3. The comparison of the variable `_times_jar_renewed` in the request.meta (fed in during `process_request`) with the attribute `times_jar_renewed` on the `DynamicJar` object is used to determine in the `process_response` function whether a response has been downloaded using the old session.
+If this is the case for a given response, the request that led to that response is sent off to be retried using the new session.

+---
 ## Profiles